kfehlhauer/blg/content/posts/two-scala-libraries-every-de-should-know.md

   def run = program
 ```

-The next step is to take our List of case classes and create a Parquet file from them.
+The final step is to take our List of case classes and create a Parquet file from them.
 We need to do some Hadoop configuration, but you won't need to have the full Hadoop ecosystem installed for this example to work.
 ```[scala]
 import com.github.mjakubowski84.parquet4s.{ParquetWriter, Path}
 import org.apache.parquet.hadoop.metadata.CompressionCodecName